opper-ai/opper-webagent/README.md

 The agent's capabilities can be extended by adding new actions or improving existing ones.
 To add a new action:

-1. Define the action in `src/web_agent/models/schemas.py`.
+1. Define the action in `src/web_agent/models/schemas.py`
-2. Implement the action logic in `src/web_agent/ai/coordinator.py`.
+2. Implement the action logic in `src/web_agent/ai/coordinator.py`
-3. Update the main navigation loop in `src/web_agent/main.py` to handle the new action.
+3. Update the main navigation loop to handle the new action

 ### Contributing